VW operating profit drops 18.6% as anti-pollution rules bite

 The carmaker’s adjusted operating profit of €3.51 billion was higher than the €3.21 billion forecast in a Reuters poll of banks and brokerages.

-It affirmed on Tuesday its target for 2018 operating return on sales before special items at both the group and its passenger cars business area to come to 6.5 to 7.5 per cent.
+It affirmed on Tuesday its target for 2018 operating return on sales before special items at both the group, and its passenger cars business, to come to 6.5 to 7.5 per cent.

 But including special items, the figure will fall moderately short of the expected range, it said.